OpenEvalProject/evals/manuscripts/elife-39981/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/39981/elife-39981-fig8-v2.jpg)

 **Figure 8.:** Differentially regulated genes in the 5 week old inferior olive and cerebellum from both SCA1 mouse models are associated with specific biological and molecular pathways, a subset of which are listed.
-The 5 week old Atxn1 KI cerebellum pathways are derived when using a nominal p-value < 0.01.
+The 5 week old Atxn1154Q/2Q KI cerebellum pathways are derived when using a nominal p-value < 0.01.
 In the cerebellum, the majority of differentially regulated genes are down-regulated at both the 5 and 12 week time-points (blue arrow).
 In the SCA1 inferior olive, the majority of genes are up-regulated at 5 weeks of age, which is followed by a shift toward gene down-regulation (orange and blue gradient arrow).
-In SCA1 mice at 12 weeks of age, there are enriched biological and molecular pathways that are both conserved, and unique, to specific affected tissues.154Q/2Q
+In SCA1 mice at 12 weeks of age, there are enriched biological and molecular pathways that are both conserved, and unique, to specific affected tissues.

 Response to organic substance and hormone-related pathways were significantly enriched in both the Atxn1154Q/2Q KI and ATXN1-82Q Tg inferior olive at 5 weeks of age, which coincides with the earliest reported onset of behavioral phenotypes (Figure 2—figure supplement 1; Figure 5—figure supplement 1; Figure 8).
 A subset of the Atxn1154Q/2Q KI response to organic substance pathway contained ISGs, which are known to contribute to immune-related processes (Figure 2—figure supplement 1D).
 A small subset of immune-related genes were also identified in the 5 week ATXN1-82Q Tg inferior olive (Figure 5—figure supplement 1D).
 This suggests that some, but not a significant amount, of Defense Response-related genes are significantly different in the Atxn1154Q/2Q KI and ATXN1-82Q Tg inferior olive at 5 weeks of age.
 However, by 12 weeks of age, both the Atxn1154Q/2Q KI and ATXN1-82Q Tg inferior olive differentially regulated gene lists are made up of a substantial portion of defense response, or immune-related, genes (Figures 2D, 5E and 8; Figure 5—figure supplement 2C).
 The biological and pathological significance of the defense response in the SCA1 inferior olive will require further examination to determine whether this is a component of a pathological pathway or protective response.
 One interesting finding in this study is that although the defense response was a top significantly enriched pathway in the inferior olive of two distinct SCA1 models, the genes differentially regulated in these models do not strongly overlap (Figure 5F and G).
 For example, ISGs such as the retinoic acid-inducible genes (RIG-1) like receptors Ddx58 (RIG-1) and Ifih1 (MDA5) are significantly up-regulated in the Atxn1154Q/2Q KI inferior olive, but do not change in the ATXN1-82Q Tg inferior olive.
 Due to the fundamental difference in the expression of polyQ-expanded mutant ATXN1 protein in the inferior olive between the two different SCA1 models (Figures 2A, 5A and B), the molecular and cellular mechanisms leading to the increased defense response will be different.